afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/intro.md

 That said, we needed to pick some tools and Helm + Locust are two modern and widely used tools.

+We are using the Prometheus observability platform to provide data for our exercise.
+The process is the same if you use a different data source (integrations are currently available for Dynatrace and DataDog).

 The tutorial will progress in steps:

 1. Automated testing and releases into `qa` and `production` stages